 TIEKE is committed to fostering digital competence over the long term.
 As technology and operational cultures evolve, so do skill requirements.
 We stay ahead of these changes, contributing our expertise in defining them and responding effectively.
 Our goal is to ensure that organisations and individuals are equipped with the digital skills they need, whether at work or in their personal lives.

-The ability of organisations to utilise data and develop new data-based products and services is widely recognised as a competitive advantage.
-The data economy opens up a wealth of new roles to organisations from SMEs to the public sector, and TIEKE wants to help them acknowledge and leverage this potential — whether as users, processors, intermediaries, or providers of data.
+The ability of organisations to utilise AI and data, and develop new data-based products and services, is widely recognised as a competitive advantage.
+The data economy opens up a wealth of new roles to organisations from SMEs to the public sector, and TIEKE wants to help them acknowledge and leverage this potential — whether as users, processors, intermediaries, or providers of data or AI services.

 Real-time economy